The Call of Mount Carmel

 The Saint prayed and sang all night.
 At the first sign of dawn, Our Lady appeared to him, surrounded by the angels, dressed in the habit of the Carmel.
 She smiled and brought in her virginal hands the Scapular of the Order, with which she clothed the man of God, saying: ‘This is a privilege for you and all the Carmelites.
 Whoever dies wearing this scapular shall not fall into hell.’

-Of course, we cannot be carried away by the false idea that the mere wearing of the scapular is sufficient to win us Heaven.
-It allows us to hope; we must live a Christian life, fulfilling the Commandments!
+Of course, we cannot be carried away by the false idea that the mere wearing of a scapular is sufficient to win us Heaven.
+A scapular is not an amulet but a sacramental, a reminder of Our Lady’s protection and intercession.
+So, we must have devotion to her and live a Christian life fulfilling the Commandments!

 Saturday Privilege